Skip to contents

 rand <- ps_rand(ps)

-# using the default `quantize` function, but with alternative arguments
+# using the `quantize` function with the `curvecat` algorithm

 ps2 <- ps_simulate(data_type = "binary")